Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 Open the corresponding example found in the project to test the code for yourself!

 #### The importance of caching Yield Instructions
-In this section we will learn why we should catch yield instructions, so we can avoid GC spikes like this!<br>
+In this section we will learn why we should cache yield instructions, so we can avoid GC spikes like this!<br>
 ![GC Spike](imgs/GC_spikes_from_uncached_yield_instructions.JPG?raw=true "GC Spike")

 C# is a managed language thus it is using GarbageCollector (GC) to free up unused memory.
-In game development where methods are executed multiple times per second and efficient memory management is crucial.
+In game development where methods are executed multiple times per second efficient memory management is crucial.
 YieldInstructions are classes thus they are created on the heap which is managed by the GC.
 Every usage of the new keyword creates a new instance of the YieldInstruction which will then need to be Garbage collected when all references to the class are out of scope.

 When you yield back a yield instruction be sure to use reusable instances of it whenever you can.